What the best mattress has

 What size do you need?
 Standard mattress dimensions in the U.S. are: twin, 39 inches by 75 inches; double or full, 54 inches by 75 inches; queen, 60 inches by 80 inches; standard king, 76 inches by 80 inches; and California king, 72 inches by 84 inches.
 Some high-end mattresses don't come in sizes smaller than a queen, so make sure the mattress you try in the store is available in the size you want.

 How do you sleep?
 People who normally sleep on their sides may prefer a softer mattress than back or stomach sleepers to avoid pressure point pain in the hips and shoulders.
 However, a medium-firm mattress is usually comfortable for everyone.

 Do you overheat at night?
-Foam mattresses retain more body heat than innersprings and air mattresses.
-A latex foam mattress may provide better ventilation than memory foam.
+Foam mattresses retain more body heat than innerspring mattresses.
+A latex mattress may provide better ventilation than memory foam.
 If you find a foam mattress you love, but feel like you sleep too hot, a wool mattress topper (covered in their own report) can help keep you cool.